OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-31.md

 # Exodus Chapter 31

 ## Exodus 31:1
-Then the Lord spoke to Moses, saying,
+The Lord communicated to Moses,

 ## Exodus 31:2
 “See, I have chosen Bezalel, son of Uri, the son of Hur, from the tribe of Judah.